 However, no matter how much you spend on your kids, certain expenses are universal, like clothes, food, and transportation.
 Some cash back credit cards can help, giving you money back on family staples.

-Here are five credit cards to help you afford your kids.
+Here are four credit cards to help you afford your kids.

-Rewards: 6% cash back on up to $6,000 in annual US supermarket purchases; 3% cash back at US gas stations and eligible US department stores; 1% cash back on everything else.
+Rewards: 6% cash back on up to $6,000 in annual U.S. supermarket purchases; 3% cash back at U.S. gas stations; 1% cash back on everything else.

 Annual Fee: $95

-Why We Picked It: This well-rounded card provides extra cash back on staples, including food, gas, and clothes.
+Why We Picked It: This well-rounded card provides extra cash back on staples, including food and gas.

-For Your Kids: You’ll earn 6% cash back at supermarkets and 3% cash back at gas stations and select department stores.
-That’s a great cash back rate whether you’re cooking dinner, buying new school outfits, or driving your kids to soccer practice.
+For Your Kids: You’ll earn 6% cash back at U.S. supermarkets and 3% cash back at U.S. gas stations.
+That’s a great cash back rate whether you’re cooking dinner or driving your kids to soccer practice.

 Drawbacks: There is a $95 annual fee.